cmeiklejohn/cmeiklejohn.github.io/_posts/2021-10-06-filibuster-2.markdown

 paper, "Service-level Fault Injection Testing" leading up to the open-source release of our prototype implementation, Filibuster.
-In our previous post, we talked about the challenges of doing resilience engineering research on microservices due to the lack of an application corpus._
+In our previous post, we talked about the challenges of doing resilience engineering research on microservices due to the lack of an application corpus and proposed a new application corpus, from a survey of work on chaos engineering, for future researchers of resilience engineering_

 In this post, we will discuss our technique for identifying resilience bugs in microservice applications, called Service-level Fault Injection Testing (SFIT).